globus/django-globus-portal-framework/README.md

 ]
 ```

-Do your initial database migration and run your local server:
+Do your initial database migration and run your local server.
+The `manage.py`
+script was created by `django-admin startproject` and should be in the top
+level of your project directory.

 ```
     $ python manage.py migrate